top of page

 Authenticity evidence should be sent to the jacarandajournalsubmissions@gmail.com while the visual art is submitted via the form below.
 Please include the submission title and 'evidence' in the email subject line (e.g. LakeHeart Evidence).

-Jacaranda Journal invites you to reflect on the raw, the quiet, the beautiful truth of endings.
-We seek poetry, short fiction, creative non-fiction, and visual art that wrestles with mortality, impermanence, injustice, and the fierce, fragile beauty of remembrance.
+Jacaranda Journal invites you to reflect on your resistance.
+We seek poetry, short fiction, non-fiction, and visual art.